mohamedsayed18/RoboticArm_kinematics/README.md

 # RoboticArm_kinematics
-solving the forward and invers kinematics for
+solving the forward and invers kinematics for FANUC R-2000iC/165F.